belodetek/black.box/README.md

 ```

 # dashboard
-Once the device is running, the dash is accessible by navigating to [black.box](http://blackbox.local/) URL while connected to the `black.box` Wi-Fi network or from the LAN.
+Once the device is running, the dash is accessible by navigating to [http://blackbox.local/](http://blackbox.local/) while connected to the `black.box` Wi-Fi network or from the LAN.
 Please do not share your device GUID(s) (the long alpa-numeric string you see in the dash URL) as they are effectively credentials for anyone to access your devices settings and modify them.
 So, keep them secret.

 A live demo dashboard is available [here](https://dashboard.unzoner.com/?guid=f69575a0ff60b57d482ab9e5fa68af196765140d35b68bfe7ec7ed8632abc4).
 The demo is connected to a device, which does not exist, so feel free to poke around.